 HOW CAN YOU HELP IMPLEMENT VISION 2050?

-If you are a concerned citizen interested in seeing VISION 2050 recommendations implemented, we encourage you to get involved by contacting your local elected officials and letting them know you support the plan.
+If you are a concerned resident interested in seeing VISION 2050 recommendations implemented, we encourage you to get involved by contacting your local elected officials and letting them know you support the plan.
 If you want to learn more about VISION 2050, or are interested in inviting us to present to a group you are involved with, we welcome the opportunity.

 Southeastern Wisconsin Regional Planning Commission